Provincial Assembly of Punjab

-The Provincial Assembly of the Punjab, also known as the Punjab Assembly, is the supreme legislative body of Punjab, a province of Pakistan.
+The Provincial Assembly of Punjab, also known as the Punjab Assembly, is the supreme legislative body of Punjab, a province of Pakistan.
 It convenes at the Assembly Building in Lahore, the capital of Punjab.

 It is a unicameral legislature of elected representatives; and was established under Article 106 of the Constitution of Pakistan, having a total of 371 seats, with 297 general seats, 66 seats reserved for women and 8 reserved for non-Muslims.

 Assembly building

-The two-story Assembly Chamber, residential hostels, and expansive lawns cover 16 acre on the Shahrah-e-Quaid-Azam (the Mall).
+The two-story Assembly Chamber, residential hostels, and expansive lawns cover 16 acre on the Shahrah-e-Quaid-Azam (The Mall).

-After it was completed in 1935, the Assembly Chamber housed the Assembly for the Punjab Province.
+After it was completed in 1935, the Assembly Chamber housed the Assembly for the Punjab province.

 After the division of Punjab and the emergence of Pakistan, the building became the administrative center of Pakistani Punjab.